securisec/r2wiki/home/tips.md

 - To set conditional breakpoints, see the example [here](/home/misc/usage-examples#debug)
 - 🚀 To change the value of a local variable, use `afv` to find the offset, followed by whatever you want to write, like `w` for strings [asciinema](https://asciinema.org/a/IC3jEr2Wt3nCDG5OU3qkoHyZE)
 - Use `r2 -qc /m some_file` as a replacement for binwalk! `e search.align` can be used to tweak how the search works.
 Example `e search.align=4k`
 - Found files can be written to disk using the `wtf` command
 - To load contents of another program that generates r2 commands, prefix it with `.!`
 - To use the keystone disassbler (the default r2 is better), install it using:
 	- `r2pm -i keystone-lib`
 	- `r2pm -i keystone`
 	- And then invoke with either `r2 -a arm.ks` or from shell `e asm.assembler = arm.ks`
+- The radare2 command line history can be found in `$HOME/.config/radare2/history`

 ## Tips from fortunes